OpenHackC4H/openhack-gbg/README.md

 # Openhack 2017 - Shotgun Sorters

+License: MIT

 ## Case from Migrationsverket

-We have chosen to work with the case from Migrationsverket using flat-file JSON and basic html, css and nodeJS with Xcode.
+We have chosen to work with the case from Migrationsverket using flat-file JSON and basic html, CSS and NodeJS with Xcode.

 ## Day one
 What we have done so far: